-Specifically, APM tools help monitor the end-user experience.
-This includes metrics like how fast the application opens and how long it takes requests to execute, screen and content loading times, and other aspects of your app's performance.
+Specifically, APM tools help to monitor the end-user experience.
+This includes metrics like how fast the application opens, how long it takes requests to execute, screen and content loading times, and other aspects of your app's performance.
 A good APM tool makes it easy for you to see when performance issues arise, so you can address them immediately.

 Why do you need APM for your mobile app?

 With millions of apps on the various app stores, standing out amongst the best takes significant technical effort.
-Apps that are buggy and constantly crash will always be called out by users.
-Users are not afraid to let you know what’s wrong with your app and give you a one-star rating.
-And with recent changes to how app store ratings work, a new update that contains bugs will drop an app’s rating immediately.
-App performance directly affects users’ satisfaction and experience, and this negatively impacts key business metrics like downloads, usage, retention, and revenue.
+Apps that are buggy and constantly crash will always be called out by users—they won't hesitate to respond to poor experiences with one-star ratings.
+And with recent changes to how app store ratings work, new updates that contain bugs will drop an app’s rating immediately.
+App performance directly affects users' satisfaction and experience, and this negatively impacts key business metrics like downloads, usage, retention, and revenue.

 It's important to have a mechanism for users to give you feedback.
 First, offering a direct channel where you can collect private comments will prevent users from posting their complaints on the app stores.
 Second, you'll often discover problems from these bug reports that don't show up in other places.
 Third, a robust bug reporting tool like Instabug will provide you with comprehensive data to help you quickly diagnose and fix problems.

 But waiting for users to tell you what’s wrong can be very costly, especially since user feedback can be vague.
 So while bug reporting is essential, the best practice is to have an APM tool alongside your bug and crash reporting tools.
-An APM tool will alert you about things like slow screen transitions, slow network calls, and UI hangs that also negatively impact your end users’ experience.
-With an APM tool like Instabug’s, you can take a proactive approach to discover and fix performance issues in your application before these problems become bug reports.
+An APM tool will alert you about things like slow screen transitions, slow network calls, and UI hangs that also negatively impact your end users' experience.
+With an APM tool like Instabug's, you can take a proactive approach to discover and fix performance issues in your application before these problems become one-star reviews and lost revenue.

-The best way to use APM is not to work backwards and fix issues that arise late; ideally you’ll be working forwards to constantly monitor and continuously improve your app's performance.
+The best way to use APM is not to work backward and fix issues that arise late; ideally, you'll be working forwards to constantly monitor and continuously improve your app's performance.
 Tracking and viewing app performance metrics within a dashboard is the only way to have full awareness of your app performance, spot problems as soon as they arise, and address them immediately.
-Instabug's triple threat of APM, Crash Reporting, and Bug Reporting tools will empower you to optimize your app’s performance and deliver the high quality experience your users expect and deserve.
+Instabug's triple threat of APM, crash reporting, and bug reporting tools will empower you to optimize your app's performance and deliver the high-quality experience your users expect and deserve.
 Using a proactive app quality toolkit is an important component of any mobile app development strategy.